wekan/wekanstudio/README.md

 ## Docs

-See at this `docs/starting.md` how to build `wekan.com` and run it.
+See at this repo `docs/starting.md` how to build `wekan.com` and run it.

 ## Screenshot